7 Symptoms Of Post-Narcissist Stress Disorder (PNSD) That Impact Mental Health

 The content of PNSD intrusive memories and thoughts, flashbacks, and nightmares are different from those of PTSD.
 With PTSD, people have dreams and memories of the traumatic event.
 Meanwhile, PNSD intrusive thoughts and flashbacks usually consist of images or memories of the narcissistic abuse or abuser.

-2. Physical-emotional reactions to reminders of the abuser
+2. Physical-emotional reactions to reminders or trauma triggers of the abuser

 While PTSD more commonly brings about physical reactions to the trauma triggers, PNSD typically features emotional reactions.
 Narcissistic abuse syndrome triggers also differ from PTSD triggers.
 People living with PTSD more commonly react to reminders of their abusers in general rather than a specific traumatic event.